"

 References List

 The Reference List serves several purposes.
 Most importantly, it provides complete bibliographical information for each source you have used so that readers can easily find and read them if they want more information.
-The way each source is formatted also tells the experienced reader, who is familiar with the conventions, what kind of source you have used.
-A reference to a book is formatted differently from a journal article, which differs from a website, and so on.
+The way each source is formatted also tells the experienced reader, who is familiar with citation conventions, what kind of source you have used.
+For instance, a reference to a book is formatted differently than a reference to a journal article, which differs from a reference to a website, and so on.
 Below are some of the typical conventions used in IEEE when formatting your reference list.

 Guidelines for Setting up an IEEE References List